-Matthew Hawker tells the tale of cruising to Egypt, via Istanbul and the Greek islands of Santorini and Lindos
+Matthew Hawker tells the tale of his eastern adventure cruising to Egypt, via Istanbul and the Greek islands of Santorini and Lindos.

 For many, the concept of a cruise beckons the thought of old-age and retirement.
 Today’s youth commonly associate cruise voyages with lethargic relaxation and an exploration capacity that is, at best, limited.
 So, it’s relatively unheard of for an aspiring traveller to view the sights of the world via cruise ship.
 However, there are in fact numerous companies that aim to offer a more hands-on approach to sightseeing.
 One such company is Voyages of Discovery, a multi-award winning line that has garnered widespread critical acclaim.
 Their Eastern Adventure programme allows you to see some of the most spectacular sights of Ancient Greek, Egyptian and Ottoman culture.

 As the largest city in Turkey, Istanbul constitutes the heart of the country’s economic, cultural and historic reverence.
 As one of the few transcontinental provinces—situated in both Europe and Asia—Istanbul is one of the most densely populated urban cities in the world.
 Naturally, the city boasts some of the most astounding sights to be seen: namely, the mosque of Sultan Ahmed.

 The tale of the Sultan Ahmed Mosque—commonly referred to as the Blue Mosque— is bested only by its majesty.
 Built by Ahmed I as a tribute to his own legacy, it is widely considered the last great mosque of the Ottoman Empire.
 Boasting an unprecedented six minarets, eight minor domes and a central dome, it is truly a sight to behold.